notional-labs/placid/README.md

 these are the mitigations that I intend to ship today at 1400 GMT to the public on Amulet’s forum post, via twitter, and via DM/Telegram/Signal to chain teams in Notional’s Network.
 That covers most, but not all of Cosmos.

+It is important to note that the mitigations will vary somewhat from chain to chain.

 ### Have a block size between 2-5 mb

 [2mb blocks](https://forum.cosmos.network/t/increase-maxblocksize-from-200k-to-2mb), not smaller, and be mindful of contract upload sizes for your chain, which may require larger blocks.
 Don’t set block size to more than 5mb.

-* This finding is validated by testing on the cosmos hub replicated securityh testnet.
+* This finding is validated by testing on the cosmos hub replicated security testnet performed by Notional, CryptoCrew, and Hypha.
+* Chains using x/wasm should not reduce block size below 3.1MB

 ### Validators should peer directly with one another